Last updated: July 22, 2025

-Table level check that detects if the list of columns has changed since the last time this check was run.
+A table-level check that detects if the list of columns has changed since the last time the check was run.
 This check will retrieve the metadata of a tested table and calculate a hash of the column names.
 The hash will not depend on the order of columns, only on the column names.
 A data quality issue will be detected if new columns were added or columns that existed during the previous test were dropped.

 profile column list changed